dskemp/courtdata/content/cases/ot2014/14-6368/index.md

 - "Paul D. Clement"
 roles:
 - "on behalf of the Petitioner"
-- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting affirmance"
+- "Assistant to the Solicitor General, for the United States, as amicus curiae, supporting affirmance"
 - "on behalf of the Respondents"
 tags:
 - "Section 1983"